unik-name/docs.unikname.network/docs/uns-use-the-network/README.md

 ### Use the CLI, to go fast with basic actions

 The CLI (Command Line Interface) has been designed to facilitate basic actions and testing.
-With the CLI you can create a wallet, mint a @unik-name into the chain, update user's properties, list existing tokens or query the status of the network, and many other things.
+With the CLI you can create a wallet, mint a @unikname into the chain, update user's properties, list existing tokens or query the status of the network, and many other things.

 The CLI runs with the LIVENET but also with the SANDBOX for integration testing.